GabeScott/standard-works-vault/General Conference/2011 April - Learning in the Priesthood.md

 It wasn’t the well-established ward that made the difference.
 What was there in that ward could be anywhere, in whatever unit of the Church you are in.

 These three things may be so much a part of your experience in the priesthood that you hardly notice them.
-For others you may not feel the need for growth, so these helps may be invisible to you.
+For others, you may not feel the need for growth, so these helps may be invisible to you.
 Either way, I pray that the Spirit will help me make them clear and attractive to you.

 My purpose in speaking of these three aids to growing in the priesthood is to urge you to value them and to use them.
 If you do, your service will be transformed for the better.
 And if it is magnified, your priesthood service will bless Heavenly Father’s children more than you can now imagine is possible.